|GRI 102: General Disclosures 2016*|

 |102-4||Location of operations||

-The vast majority (over 90%) of the organization’s activities, as measured by full-time equivalents, are performed by Covanta employees.
+The vast majority (more than 90%) of the organization’s activities, as measured by full-time equivalents, are performed by Covanta employees.
 We consider contractors that perform periodic work at our facilities, particularly for maintenance, to be outside of our regular activities.
 There are no significant variations in employment numbers.

 |102-13||Membership of associations||

-These industry groups include the Energy Recovery Council, Business Council for Sustainable Energy, Environmental Research and Education Foundation, Biomass Power Association and the Ontario Waste Management Association.
+Covanta is a member of various industry groups including the Energy Recovery Council, Business Council for Sustainable Energy, Environmental Research and Education Foundation, Biomass Power Association, Confederation of European Waste-to-Energy Plants, Environmental Services Association, Product Stewardship Institute, and the Ontario Waste Management Association.
 Covanta plays a leadership role or actively contributes to these engagements, with our executives serving on the boards or as association members.

-We collaborate and interact with select organizations, including the Go Green Initiative and the Ocean Conservancy Trash Free Seas Alliance, to strengthen our policies, activities and performance.
+We collaborate and interact with select organizations, including the Go Green Initiative to strengthen our policies, activities and performance.
 Through our Community Outreach and Environmental Justice Policy, we work to understand and resolve issues and concerns of our local community members.